|Semester 2 Credit Value:||10|

 The module aims to develop skills in searching and integration of academic literature to develop and test hypotheses and provides preparation for research and the compilation of policy reports on environmental issues.

-Through an integrated lecture, tutorial and seminar programme students will develop and enhanced understanding of environmental science in a real world context, drivers generating activity in the environmental sector and consequent employment opportunities.
+Through an integrated lecture, tutorial and seminar programme students will develop an enhanced understanding of environmental science in a real world context, drivers generating activity in the environmental sector and consequent employment opportunities.
 Particular focus is given to issues relating to the use of and analysis of data especially to support research and policy making.

-The module teaches enhances literature search and communication skills as a prelude to research projects at Stage 3.
+The module teaches and enhances literature search and communication skills as a prelude to research projects at Stage 3.
 Assessment requires students to develop a policy document and a research proposal, presented in the form of a response to tender, as well to complete a set of data analsys tasks .

 The module involves a greater proportion of student-driven learning compared with Stage 1, thus preparing students for increased autonomy at Stage 3.

 |Guided Independent Study||Assessment preparation and completion||1||12:00||12:00||Completion and write up of GIS based exercise|